Approximation of smallest linear tree grammar: Appendix

-Formalising this approach, we say that a \emph{skeleton tree}\footnote{Note that our definition of a skeleton slightly differs from the one of~\cite[Lemma~1]{grammar}, but the differences are inessential.} is a linear tree from $\mathcal T(N_0 \cup N_1 \cup \letters, \mathbb Y)$, satisfying the following conditions: \begin{enumerate}[{(SK1)}] \item The child of a node of degree $1$ can be labelled only with a letter of arity at least $2$. \item If $f$ of arity at least $2$ labels a node with children $v_1, \ldots v_k$, then there are $i \neq j$ such that the subtrees rooted in $v_i$ and $v_j$ both contain parameters. \end{enumerate} Intuitively, the skeleton tree is what one obtains after replacing each context and tree in the tree constructed above with a nonterminal: \SKref{1} says that whole context is replaced with a nonterminal, while \SKref{2} says that only branching nodes of the spanning tree of parameters are be labelled with letters.
+Formalising this approach, we say that a \emph{skeleton tree}\footnote{Note that our definition of a skeleton slightly differs from the one of~\cite[Lemma~1]{grammar}, but the differences are inessential.} is a pattern from $\mathcal T(N_0 \cup N_1 \cup \letters, \mathbb Y)$, satisfying the following conditions: \begin{enumerate}[{(SK1)}] \item The child of a node of degree $1$ can be labelled only with a letter of arity at least $2$ or with a parameter. \item If $f$ of arity at least $2$ labels a node with children $v_1, \ldots v_k$, then there are $i \neq j$ such that the subtrees rooted in $v_i$ and $v_j$ both contain parameters. \end{enumerate} Intuitively, the skeleton tree is what one obtains after replacing each context and tree in the tree constructed above with a nonterminal: \SKref{1} says that whole context is replaced with a nonterminal, while \SKref{2} says that only branching nodes of the spanning tree of parameters are be labelled with letters.

 Our first goal is to construct for each nonterminal $A$ of the input grammar \grammar{} a skeleton tree $\sk_A$ together with rules for the nonterminals appearing in $\sk_A$.
-These rules will allow to rewrite $\sk_A$ into $\eval(A)$.
-We show that in the introduced rules the nonterminals of arity $1$ occur at most $\Ocomp(\grammarsize)$ times, while nonterminals of arity $0$ and letters occur at most $\Ocomp(r \grammarsize)$ times.
+These rules allow to rewrite $\sk_A$ into $\eval(A)$; note that we do not assume that these introduced rules satisfy \SKref{1}--\SKref{2} and on the other hand, the skeletons do not satisfy \HGref{2}--\HGref{3} and they are not part of the constructed grammar, they are just means of construction.
+Instead, we show that in the introduced rules the nonterminals of arity $1$ occur at most $\Ocomp(\grammarsize)$ times, while nonterminals of arity $0$ and letters occur at most $\Ocomp(r \grammarsize)$ times.

 As a first step, we transform the grammar into \emph{Chomsky normal form} (CNF), which is obtained by a straightforward decomposition of rules.
 The rules in a CNF grammar are of two possible forms, where $A,B,C \in \mathbb{N}$ and $f \in \mathbb{F}$: \begin{itemize} \item $A(y_1,\ldots,y_k) \to f(y_1,\ldots,y_k)$ or \item $A(y_1,\ldots,y_k) \to B(y_1,\ldots,y_\ell, C(y_{\ell +1} ,\ldots,y_{\ell'}), y_{\ell'+1}, \ldots, y_k)$ \end{itemize} Note that the number of parameters can be $0$.
 It is routine to check that any SLCF grammar \grammar{} of size $g$ can be transformed into an equivalent CNF grammar of size $\Ocomp(\grammarsize)$ and with $\Ocomp(\grammarsize)$ nonterminals~\cite[Theorem 5]{grammar}.